 In California, couples have a limited time to petition for annulment.
 For each of the grounds on which the spouse is petitioning for an annulment, there is a specific statute of limitations:

-- Bigamy: The annulment must be requested any time while the spouse is alive.
+- Bigamy: Must be requested any time while the spouse is alive.

-- Blood Relation: The annulment must be requested at any time while the spouse is alive.
+- Blood Relation: Must be requested at any time while the spouse is alive.

-- Forced Consent: The annulment must be requested within 4 years of marriage.
+- Forced Consent: Must be requested within 4 years of marriage.

-- Fraud: The annulment must be requested within4 years of discovering the fraudulent activity.
+- Fraud: Must be requested within4 years of discovering the fraudulent activity.

-- Incurable Physical Incapacity: The annulment must be requested within 4 years of marriage.
+- Incurable Physical Incapacity: Must be requested within 4 years of marriage.

-- Underage: The annulment must be requested before the spouse turns 22 years old.
+- Underage: Must be requested before the spouse turns 22 years old.

-- Unsound Mind: The annulment must be requested anytime before death.
-In California, the family of a sickened spouse may petition for an annulment on the spouse’s behalf.
+- Unsound Mind: Must be requested anytime before death.
+In California, the family of a sickened spouse may petition on the spouse’s behalf.

 How do I get an annulment?